Special education intervention works for all disabilities, ages

 They call the project HEROES, or Helping Early Readers Obtain Excellence in Special Education.

 Partnering with two other universities — Georgia State and Clemson — the researchers trained 117 teachers in 95 schools from 21 districts to deliver one-to-one reading lessons to their students, ages 6-9.
-To qualify for the story, the students’ reading difficulties could not be related to a motor problem or low IQ.
+To qualify for the study, the students’ reading difficulties could not be related to a motor problem or low IQ.

 “Using an experimental design, we tested the intensity and content of instruction to identify which features work best in concert to improve students’ achievement,” D’Agostino said.
 “By the middle of the second year, the reading growth was between 2.5 and 3 times greater while children engaged in HEROES.”

 “These students made more progress in 12 weeks than they made in first two years of school,” Rodgers added.
 “The comparison group, where they did business as usual — their trajectory continued at the same low level.”

 Before HEROES, D’Agostino and Rodgers gained vast experience in helping struggling young readers.
 From 2010 to 2015, they directed a nationwide scale-up of Ohio State’s Reading Recovery, a proven intervention.
 More than 62,000 struggling first-grade readers in 38 states caught up with their peers in 20 or fewer weeks.

 Thanks to the scale-up experience, “we had strong literacy theory and proven evidence that children would progress if they received regular, one-to-one instruction using solid literacy teaching practices,” Rodgers said.

 “We built on the evidence of what worked with one population to devise a successful solution for a different student population.”